AfD far-right radicals will lead party into election | DW | 25.05.2021

-German right-wing party Alternative for Germany has chosen two far-right radical figures to lead it into this year's general election.
+German far-right party Alternative for Germany has chosen two staunch anti-immigrant hardliners to lead it into this year's general election.
 This is a heavy defeat for the more moderate wing of the party.

-Four months ahead of the next federal election, Germany's biggest opposition party, the far-right AfD has chosen its top candidates for the upcoming election campaign.
+Four months ahead of the next federal election, Germany's biggest opposition party, the far-right Alternative for Germany (AfD) has chosen its top candidates for the upcoming election campaign.

-The victors were sitting Members of Parliament Alice Weidel and Tino Chrupalla.
+The victors were Alice Weidel and Tino Chrupalla, both of whom are sitting members of parliament.
 Party members elected the pair with a resounding 71% of the vote share, giving a boost to the more radical far-right forces in the party.

-Cracks are again beginning to show in the upper ranks of Alternative for Germany, or AfD, the far-right party founded only eight years ago on a nationalist and eurosceptic platform, which has since been amended to emphasize anti-immigration policies.
+Cracks are again beginning to show in the upper ranks of the AfD, the far-right party founded only eight years ago on a nationalist and euroskeptic platform, which has since been amended to emphasize anti-immigration policies.

 Alice Weidel and Tino were not the preferred choices of party leader Jörg Meuthen, a member of the European Parliament, who had been promoting more moderate lead candidates for the upcoming election campaign.
 His plan failed miserably.